Trump's legal exposure may be growing – and 4 other takeaways from the Jan. 6 hearing

 -- Meadows was told of intelligence ahead of Jan.
 6 that the day could get very violent.
 He shared that with Trump.
 But Meadows rarely had any reaction or seemed surprised at all and was equally nonplussed by the violence on the day of the insurrection, according to Hutchinson.

 Stone and Flynn were intimately involved in the "Stop the Steal" movement.
-There have been pictures of Stone with white supremacist militia functioning as his bodyguards on Jan.
+There are pictures of Stone with white supremacist militia functioning as his bodyguards on Jan.
 6.

 Flynn has been linked to the QAnon conspiracy and pleaded the Fifth, the right not to incriminate yourself, on multiple occasions before the Jan.
 6 committee, including when asked simply if he believed in the peaceful transfer of power in the United States.